tysonseang/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of Analysis
-This project involves data preperation, statistical reasoning, and machine learning to determine the credit risk associated with various risky loans.
-I employed various techniques to train and evaluate models with unbalanced classes from a dataset from LendingClub, a p2p lending servivces provider

-Libraries: imbalanced-learn and scikit-learn

-oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+This project involves data preperation, statistical reasoning, and machine learning to determine the credit risk associated with various loans.
+I employed various techniques to build, train, and evaluate models with unbalanced classes from a dataset from LendingClub, a p2p lending servivces provider.
+Utilizing Python, Jupyter Notebook, and the imbalanced-learn and scikit-learn libraries, I oversampled the data using the RandomOverSampler and SMOTE algorithms and undersampled the data using the ClusterCentroids algorithm.
+Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Finally, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results